commonknowledge/community-climate-justice-archive/README.md

 3. Run the archive in development mode.

-Enter the repository directory in a terminal.
+Enter the repository directory in a terminal[^terminal].

 ```bash
 cd community-climate-justice-archive